 Will Jake Fromm come back?

 Georgia is likely going to be a top-10 team entering the 2020 season.
 And the Bulldogs’ place in the top 10 could largely be determined by Fromm’s NFL decision.

 Fromm is eligible to leave for the draft and could be a late first-round pick.
 Or he could choose to stay at Georgia his final year and spend another year in offensive coordinator James Coley’s offense with the hope of being an even higher pick in the 2021 draft.

 The case for Fromm coming back is a decent one.
 His completion percentage this season (60 percent) was the worst of his career and so was his yards per attempt (7.5).
 He also threw 24 TD passes, the same number of TDs he threw as a freshman in 2017.

 If Fromm comes back, Georgia’s offense will have arguably the best returning QB in the SEC, a star in the making at wide receiver in Pickens and a former five-star recruit in White in line to take over at running back.
 That’s a really good nucleus.

 The Baylor coach said Tuesday that he planned on coming back to Baylor to 2020.
 But he’s been mentioned as a candidate for the open coaching positions with the New York Giants and Carolina Panthers.

 But Baylor improved to 7-6 in 2018 and won the Texas Bowl before making another leap to 12-2 in 2019.
-NFL teams have clearly noticed how quickly and largely Baylor has improved under Rhule’s watch.
+NFL teams have clearly noticed how quickly Baylor has improved under Rhule’s watch.
 We’ll find out in the coming days if that interest is real enough to pry Rhule away from Waco.